yuabhishek14/jenkins-monitoring/DashboardSetup.md

 ## Create Dashboard

 First we will create Drop downs for our Dashboard.
-By this we ill be able to see Data according to a particular folder or Job.
+By this we will be able to see Data according to a particular folder or Job.

 Go to the Varibales section and Add folder and job variable .